UniExeterRSE/LCAT-archived/README.md

 There are also separate build commands to build/rebuilt parts one at time (see in the 'build' script).
-When running on a server, we don't want to overheat, so you can leave this running for several days at max 25% cpu:
+When running on a server, we don't want to overheat the datacentre and get complaints, so you can leave this running for several days at max 25% cpu:

     $ nohup cpulimit -l 25 -- ./build all